CesiumGS/cesium-unity/README.md

 * [.NET SDK v7.0.100-preview.7 or later](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)
 * If you're using Visual Studio, you need Visual Studio 2022 v17.2 or later.
 The original release of Visual Studio 2022 is too old, so make sure yours has been updated.
 * Unity 2021.3.2f1 (latest version of Unity 2021 LTS recommended)
+* On Windows, support for long file paths must be enabled, or you are likely to see build errors.
+See [Maximum Path Length Limitation](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry#enable-long-paths-in-windows-10-version-1607-and-later).

 The built Cesium for Unity Assembly will run on much older versions of .NET, including the version of Mono included in Unity.
 However, these very recent versions are required for the C#<->C++ interop code generator (Reinterop).